hamstermonster95/image-text-recognition/README.md

 # image-text-recognition

 This app transforms text from images into text.
 You upload image and the app displays text from it.
+It uses tesseract for the transformation.

 ## Running Locally